Lowkey.gg is an esports tournament platform for adult gamers – TechCrunch

 Lowkey is launching with League of Legends as its first game, and Season 1 starts on January 13.

-Seasons last a minimum of 8 weeks, with players scheduled to play for one hour one night a week.
-Lowkey has also built a relatively sophisticated Discord chatbot that lets users check-in to say they’re ready for a game and automatically puts the teams in a chat together to coordinate the match.
+Seasons last a minimum of eight weeks, with players scheduled to play for one hour one night a week.
+Lowkey has also built a relatively sophisticated Discord chatbot that lets users check in to say they’re ready for a game and automatically puts the teams in a chat together to coordinate the match.

 Like many startups, Lowkey is actually the result of a pivot.
 The company was originally called Camelot.